The 10 Most Dangerous And Worst Neighborhoods In Akron, OH

 It seems as if there’s a neighborhood for everyone in Akron.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Akron.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Ohio thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Akron.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Akron neighborhoods are the worst, and which are the best?
+So the question arises, which Akron neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Akron hoods need a little tender loving care - the sore thumbs of the Akron area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Highland Square ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Akron hoods need a little tender loving care – the sore thumbs of the Akron area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Northwest Akron ranks way above the rest.

-We examined 21 of Akron's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Akron's reputation.
+We examined 21 of Akron’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Akron’s reputation.

-So what's the worst neighborhood to live in Akron for 2022?
-According to the most recent census data, Downtown looks to be the worst neighborhood in Akron.
+So what’s the worst neighborhood to live in Akron for 2025?
+According to the most recent census data, Middlebury looks to be the worst neighborhood in Akron.

 Read on to see how we determined the places around Akron that need a pick-me-up.
 And remember, don’t blame the messenger.